-the programmed space in the first semester of the third academic Minor slot: n.

-year for differentiation within the degree programme.
+o.
+Minor slot: the programmed space in the first semester of the third academic year for differentiation within the degree programme.

-coherent course package, broadening or deepening the degree o.
-Faculty minor:

-programme offered by the Faculty.
+p.
+Faculty minor: coherent course package, broadening or deepening the degree programme offered by the Faculty.

-coherent course package, not necessarily related to the degree University minor: p.

-programme offered by another faculty or -depending on the conditions- by the Faculty Economics and Business of the UG.
+q.
+University minor: coherent course package, not necessarily related to the degree programme offered by another faculty or -depending on the conditions- by the Faculty Economics and Business of the UG.

-course package offered by a foreign university, to be followed by Foreign minor: q.
+r.
+Foreign minor: course package offered by a foreign partner university.